-The negative impacts of uncertainty on organisational performance are well documented.
-Uncertainty has been shown to:
+The negative impacts of uncertainty on organisational performance are well documented — but they’re only half the story.
+Yes, uncertainty can:

 - Slow decision-making